Providing LGBTQ+ designers of color with free and accessible education, mentorship, and networking opportunities.

 Stefan is a UX designer and creative consultant with ten years of work experience, specializing in the conception, design, development, analysis, and improvement of user’s experiences.

-Ivan is a UX designer committed to inspiring and enabling everyone to fulfill their potential and live their best life.
+Ivan is a UI/UX designer committed to inspiring and enabling folx to fulfill their potential and live their best lives.

 Ainsley is an inventive, award-winning, charmingly nerdy creative professional.
 He blends his love for pop culture and style with Fortune 500 brand experience and an all-consuming love of storytelling.
 Emphasis on writing and moving pictures.